 There are several ways to load the Netspend Visa Prepaid Card.

 Mobile Check Deposit: Users can deposit checks to their Netspend Visa Prepaid card via the card’s mobile app.
 Mobile check deposits are free but take 10 days to clear.
 If you want same-day processing, you have to pay a 1% to 4% fee.

 Online Bank or PayPal Transfer: If you have a bank or PayPal account, you can transfer funds to the Netspend Visa Prepaid Card online for free.

 Cash Reload: Netspend has over 130,000 partner locations in its Netspend Reload Network, where you can load cash onto your prepaid card.
 While Netspend does not charge a fee for this service, the partner locations do.
-Average cash reload fees at partner locations are $2.00 to $3.95.
+Cash reload fees at partner locations cost $2.00 to $3.95.
 That fee is lower than many competitors, like Green Dot’s Reload @ the Register, which can charge up to $5.95.

 Using the Card

-In terms of making purchases, the Netspend Visa Prepaid Card works like a credit or debit card.
+In terms of making purchases, the Netspend Visa Prepaid Card works like a credit card or checking account debit card.
 It can be used anywhere debit Visa cards are accepted.
-This includes in-person stores, gas stations, movie theaters, and other retailers.
-This card can also be used at online retailers like Amazon and pay just about any bill that accepts Visa debit cards.
+This includes in-person stores, movie theaters, online stores, and other retailers.
+You can also use your card at online retailers like Amazon and pay just about any bill that accepts Visa debit cards.

 There are two ways to get cash from the Netspend Visa Prepaid Card:

-ATMs: You can use the card like a bank debit card to withdraw money from any ATM.
-The Netspend fee is $2.50 per transaction, plus the fee charged by the ATM owner.
-Netspend also charges a $0.50 fee for balance inquiries at ATMs.
+ATMs: You can use the card like a bank debit card to withdraw money from most ATMs.
+Netspend charges $2.50 per withdrawal.
+The ATM owner may charge its own fee.

-Cash Back at Retailers: Many retailers allow you to get cash back when making purchases using your PIN.
+Cash Back at Retailers: Many retailers allow you to get cash back when making debit purchases using your PIN.
 It’s free to get cash back at the register, making it an easy way to avoid ATM fees.

 Getting the Netspend Visa Prepaid Card

-Because it’s not a credit card, getting a Netspend Visa Prepaid Card is easy.
-There is no credit check, no ChexSystems inquiry, and no income requirements.
+Because it’s not a credit card, getting a Netspend Visa Prepaid Card requires no credit check.
+And there’s no ChexSystems inquiry or income requirements.
 As with all prepaid debit cards, you do need a valid social security number to verify your identity.